- What is false pretense?

 - Call your financial institutions and speak with a fraud specialist.
 Make sure you document the details of your phone call, and obtain their contact information.

 - Follow up with your financial institutions in writing.
 Make sure you send all correspondence by certified mail.
-How to send a certified letter.

 - If it sounds too good to be true, it probably is!

 - Look at our common scams section for the most up to date information.